 Are you living like the Rescuer is coming soon?

-Jesus is not only our Redeemer, He is also the Alpha and Omega, and Immanuel.
+Jesus is not only our Redeemer, He is also God with us.
 Read about the many names of Jesus.

-Tom Seely lives in Budapest, Hungary, where he and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area Office, where they have been since 2003.
-Tom is the Area Digital Strategies Leader for the area.
-In this role, he leads a team that helps the 20 countries in the area use digital tools, like websites, social media, video, photography and mobile apps, to reach more people with the gospel.
+Tom Seely lives in Budapest, Hungary.
+He and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area office, where they have been since 2003.
+Tom is the area digital strategies leader.
+In this role, he leads a team that helps ministries in 20 countries use digital tools like websites, social media, video, photography and mobile apps to reach people with the gospel.